-Pursuant to Section 15(e) of the Act, the Board covenants under the Indenture, so long as there are any Outstanding Bonds, to provide for, collect and apply the Pledged State Aid Revenues to the payment of the Bonds and other alternate bonds secured by a pledge of State Aid Revenues and issued pursuant to the 2006 Authorization and the provision of not less than an additional .10 times debt service.

-The Board and its officers will comply with all present and future applicable laws, including the provisions of Article 18 of the School Code, in order to assure that the Pledged State Aid Revenues may be allocated and paid to the Board for application as provided in the Indenture.
+Pursuant to Section 15(e) of the Act, the Board covenants under the Indenture, so long as there are any Outstanding Bonds, to provide for, collect and apply (a) the Pledged State Aid Revenues (i) to the payment of the Pledged State Aid Revenues Sub-Account Requirement and the provision of not less than an additional 0.10 times such amount and (ii) to the payment of 0.25 times the Pledged Federal Subsidy Revenues Sub-Account Requirement; and (b) the Pledged Federal Subsidy Revenues to the payment of the Pledged Federal Subsidy Revenues Sub-Account Requirement.
+The Board will comply with all present and future applicable laws in order to assure that the Pledged Revenues may be allocated and paid to the Board for application as provided in the Indenture.